vishvAsa/kalpAntaram/kANe/v5p2/00/Chronological_Table.md

 sābālaprakāśa and other works.
 1590 A. D.-1630 A. D.-Nandapaṇựita, author of Dvai

-tanirṇaya, Vaijayanti ( commentary on Viṣnudbar masūtra ).
+tanirṇaya, Vaijayanti ( commentary on Viṣṇudbar masūtra ).

 Chronological Table